aaronfodor/StolenVehicleDetector/Readme.md

-# Stolen Car Detector
+# Stolen Vehicle Detector

 ## License Plate Detection & Classification with Deep Learning and Android application

-This is the repository of the Stolen Car Detector Android application, which can detect license plates and decide whether they belong to stolen cars or not.
+This is the repository of the Stolen Vehicle Detector Android application, which can detect license plates and decide whether they belong to stolen cars or not.